tomalama/subrosaprod/README.md

 </p>

 <p align="center">
-  A media production company
+  A video production company
 </p>

 ## About

-Sub Rosa is a media production company based in Ottawa, Ontario, led by Creative Director Mack Brander and Producer Hassan Moazin.
+Sub Rosa is a video production company based in Ottawa, Ontario, led by Creative Director Mack Brander and Producer Hassan Moazin.
 This is their website containing their demo reel, porfolio, about and contact.

 ## FAQ